 While patterns of development from the previous century dictated a sprawling suburbia focused on the automobile, many Americans have begun to turn their back on this way of living and are now seeking walkable places to shop, work, and live.
 Below are four of the reasons that have fueled this increased demand.

 1. A boon to the local economy: Walkable places have the power to support a thriving local economy and are best suited to meet the increased consumer desire for smaller retail.
-Researchers at the Brookings Institute have found a strong correlation between walkable space and strong retail sales.
+Researchers at the Brookings Institution have found a strong correlation between walkable space and strong retail sales.
 Stores in walkable neighborhoods were likely to see an 80 percent gain in sales over their counterparts elsewhere primarily due the ability to capture higher levels of foot traffic.
 In turn, this creates local jobs and makes real estate less susceptible to recession.

 2. Older adults, not just millennials, still crave a walkable lifestyle: Although millennials have driven much of the demand for walkability, they are not alone.
 Older adults want to “age in place” and in order to do so they need places that don’t necessitate driving.
 According to the AARP, over 20% of adults over the age of 65 do not drive and for this portion of the population, walkable places are at a premium.
 Demographic trends indicate that by 2030 almost 20% of Americans will be over 65, so expect this demand to continue to increase.